UKHomeOffice/application-container-platform/README.md

 This page will give you an overview of HOD DSP, the services it entails and the ways to get access to them.
 This is a general overview.
 Developers should check out the [Developer Docs](https://github.com/UKHomeOffice/hosting-platform/tree/master/developer-docs).

+## Service Status

+Please familiarise yourself to an overview of the [platform service status page](docs/platform_service_status.md).
+This outlines the status of our services and where it is in it's lifecycle.
+There are also [definitions of what those mean](docs/service_lifecycle.md) and the criteria of how what we measure a production ready service by.

 ## **Must Read**
 Everyone using our platform **MUST** adhere to [technical service standards](https://github.com/UKHomeOffice/technical-service-requirements/blob/master/docs/ci.md).
 All Services will be under a review process